 We will encourage parents to support good behaviour through the signing of the Home-School Agreement, parents' meetings and newsletters.
-Parents will be required to attend a meeting if their child has reached Step 6 on the sanction list or if a behaviour contract/risk assessment is implemented.
+Parents will be required to attend a meeting if their child has recurrent red cards or if a child's behaviour is dangerous to themself or others.